MrThearMan/jwt-email-auth/README.md

 This module enables JSON Web Token Authentication in Django Rest framework without using Django's User model.
-Instead, login information is stored in [cache](https://docs.djangoproject.com/en/3.2/topics/cache/#the-low-level-cache-api), sent to the user's inbox, and obtained using a code that was sent to the given email.
+Instead, login information is stored in [cache](https://docs.djangoproject.com/en/3.2/topics/cache/#the-low-level-cache-api), a login code is sent to the user's email inbox, and then the cached information is obtained using the code that was sent to the given email.

 ### Requirements:
 - [requirements.txt](https://github.com/MrThearMan/jwt-email-auth/blob/main/requirements.txt)